1-1is0/mongodb-notes/README.md

 the above aggregation take groups document by age (every document with the same age in a group). all the document have an array of hobbies (ex: `"hobbies": ["Sports", "Cooking"],`), the `$push` operator push all the element from the `hobbies` array in each document to `allHobbies` in the grouped document. here because all the *hobbies* are in an array *pushing* them to another fields will result in an nested array.

+if we used `$addToSet` instead of `$push` we could avoid having duplicate value in `allHobbies`.

 ```javascript
 allHobbies : [